THE Association of Southeast Asian Nations (Asean) has a bright future ahead of it.

 Besides that, the platform needs to integrate disparate data from multiple sources, to allow public sector agencies to apply advanced analytics and machine learning to the unified data.

-By doing so, organizations can gain accurate insights to help them make informed decisions in a timely manner and deliver more responsive services to citizens.
+By doing so, organisations can gain accurate insights to help them make informed decisions in a timely manner and deliver more responsive services to citizens.
 Additionally, this move can help uncover hidden threats or anomalies at an early stage, thereby preventing fraud, money laundering, terrorist financing or cyber-attacks.

 Take the case of Indonesia’s Directorate General of Taxes for example.
 By using the Cloudera Enterprise platform, the government agency managed to reduce the time it takes to process data from four days to less than one minute.
 Armed with accurate insights in real time, the agency is now able to identify 30,000 suspected tax evaders in a week, instead of 100 to 200 alleged tax evaders per year.
-By combatting tax evasion this way, the agency could potentially obtain an additional Rp.
-1 trillion in tax money, while increasing the citizen’s trust in the government institution.
+By combatting tax evasion this way, the agency could potentially obtain an additional one trillion rupiah (S$96,952,700) in tax money, while increasing the citizen’s trust in the government institution.

 When used effectively, data can help enhance governance by enabling public sector agencies to better detect fraud, prevent abuse of scarce government resources, and develop policies and services that are aligned with citizen needs.